-I don’t have many pictures of my horse and I together, so I posted this movie I rode my horse in, it’s taken at the bottom of the hills were we used to ride.
-To see the film ‘Marijuana 1968′ go to http://buff.ly/12KxI0F and scroll to reel 27:43
+I don’t have many pictures of my horse and I together, so I posted this movie I rode my horse in, it’s taken at the bottom of the hills, below the mountains we would ride in.
+To see the film ‘Marijuana 1968’ go to http://buff.ly/12KxI0F and scroll to reel 27:43

 I wouldn’t be surprised it it’s #1 on ”Rotten Tomatoes’, Sony Bono narrated and I think he was stoned, hehe